JoeBarnett1224/GaiaToCSV/README.md

 ___
 ## Instructions
-To begin a search input the right ascension, declination, and radius in the corresponding entry fields at the top of the app.
+To begin a search, input the right ascension, declination, and radius in the corresponding entry fields at the top of the app.
 Units should be in degrees.

 Next, check the boxes for the columns to be displayed in the CSV file.
 For information on what data appears in each column see the [Gaia Documentation](https://gea.esac.esa.int/archive/documentation/GDR2/Gaia_archive/chap_datamodel/sec_dm_main_tables/ssec_dm_gaia_source.html).